-With so many numbers up in the air, it’s important for marketers to have an explicit understanding of critical metrics.
+With so many numbers up in the air, it’s important to have an explicit understanding of critical metrics.
 Here are 12 crucial email marketing metrics — divided, for organization’s sake, into the following categories: Deliverability & Device, Response & Engagement, and Action, Purchase & Financial.

-Deliverability & Device
+Deliverability & device

 1) Deliverability Rate